-Factor Risk Profile Indications Possible specific action to reduce risk Profile The student's knowledge, understanding, and skills are low for the type of work. to reduce risk Medium The student has personal factors (e.g. health, disability, linguistic or differing national expectations) which may require specific adjustments or support during work, or in social interactions at work.
+Factor Risk Indications Possible specific action Profile to reduce risk The student's knowledge, understanding, and skills are low for the type of work.
+Medium The student has personal factors (e.g. health, disability, linguistic or differing national expectations) which may require specific adjustments or support during work, or in social interactions at work.
 Engage with occupational health professional/ disability support professionals to develop reasonable adjustments.
 Confirm these in the written communication with the placement provider.
 Low The student has no long-term medical conditions or disability likely to cause episodes of illness or require specific support whilst on placement.
-Student has relevant knowledge, understanding and skills for the type of work.
-None type of work.
-Insurance Limitations (see appendix 5 for more detailed guidance) High Locations where the placement provider's insurance does not cover the student for personal or third party liability associated with the work by the student.
-Placements Offshore.
-Locations advised by the Foreign & Commonwealth Office as high risk.
-If appropriate insurance cover cannot be obtained, consider alternative placements.
-If placement is to proceed, additional specific insurances may be available.
+None Student has relevant knowledge, understanding and skills for the type of work.
+Insurance Limitations (see appendix 5 for more detailed High Locations where the placement provider's insurance does not cover the student for personal or third party liability associated with the work by the student.
+If appropriate insurance cover cannot be obtained, consider alternative placements. guidance) Placements Offshore.
+Locations advised by the Foreign & Commonwealth Office as high If placement is to proceed, additional specific insurances may be available. risk.
 Consult the university's Insurance Office.
 Brief student on limitations of insurance cover (the small print).
 Check that necessary insurance has been obtained.

-Factor Risk Profile Indications Possible specific action to reduce risk Medium Medical Healthcare insurance for Consult the University's placements in some countries.
-Insurance Office.
+Factor Risk Profile Indications Possible specific action to reduce risk Medium Medical Healthcare insurance for placements in some countries.
+Consult the University's Insurance Office.
 Clinical placements in Australia.
 Check that necessary insurance has been obtained.
 Brief student on limitations of insurance cover (the small print).
 Low Locations, activities and/or circumstances that are automatically included in the University's insurance cover.
 None UK locations (where the placement provider must have employers' liability insurance cover).